IBM/aspera-cli/README.md

 --sources=@ts --ts=@json:'{"paths":[{"source":"dummy"}],"EX_ascp_args":["--file-list","myfilelist"]}'
 ```

 This method avoids creating a copy of the file list, but has drawbacks: it applies *only* to the [`direct`](#direct) transfer agent (i.e. bare ascp) and not for Aspera on Cloud.
-One must specify a dummy list in the [_transfer-spec_](#transferspec), which will be overriden by the bare ascp command line provided.
+One must specify a dummy list in the [_transfer-spec_](#transferspec), which will be overridden by the bare ascp command line provided.
 (TODO) In next version, dummy source paths can be removed.

 In case the file list is provided on the command line i.e. using `--sources=@args` or `--sources=<Array>` (but not `--sources=@ts`), then the list of files will be used either as a simple file list or a file pair list depending on the value of the option: `src_type`: